cortexlabs/cortex/docs/guides/prod-guide.md

 ### Autoscaling

-Revisit the autoscaling docs for your [Realtime APIs](../workloads/realtime/autoscaling.md) and [Async APIs](../workloads/async/autoscaling.md) to effectively handle your production traffic by tuning the sensitivity, rate of autoscaling and over-provisioning.
+Revisit the autoscaling docs for your [Realtime APIs](../workloads/realtime/autoscaling.md) and [Async APIs](../workloads/async/autoscaling.md) to effectively handle production traffic by tuning the sensitivity, scaling rate and over-provisioning.